Joao-PP-Alves/isep-rcomp/doc/sprint1/1182147/README.md

 - CP in room 30.2 - To avoid having the HC in room 30.4 powering all outlets in the left side of the floor, I centered this CP in the northern area in order to maintain as leveled of a signal strength as strong as possible to the northern rooms (i.e. 30.1, 30.2 and 30.3).
-- CPs in the Open Area - In order to maintain the corresponding Patchpanels within a maximum of 128 doors, each CP (except the rightmost one), powers 3 lanes (30x3 outlets) and 12 on the main suspended raceway corridor.
+- CPs in the Open Area - In order to maintain the corresponding Patchpanels within a maximum of 128 ports, each CP (except the rightmost one), powers 3 lanes (30x3 outlets) and 12 on the main suspended raceway corridor.
 While the rightmost CP powers solely the rightmost lane and the last 2 rightmost outlets on the suspended raceway corridor.